alvinye9/army-memo-template-AR25-50/README.md

 5. Click the overleaf logo in the upper left corner of the overleaf web page and select the XeLaTex compiler (2022) in the settings.
 6. Click ***“Recompile”*** button in overleaf.
 7. You should see the memo template generate
+8. Save as PDF and print as "actual size"